alistairjoelquinn/sn-typescript/README.md

 ### State Types

 TypeScript is very good at infering basic types where useState has been used.
-When hovering the mouse over the name variable here, VS Code shows is this value is a string.
+When hovering the mouse over the name variable here, VS Code shows us this value is a string.

 ![TS infering FC state type](/md-images/useState-string.png)